burrt/compsci-docs/_v1/solid-principles.md

 ### Factory Pattern

+## Service Scope

+With dependency injection frameworks in .NET being a best practice - it's important to understand the lifetime of the services when registering them with the IoC Container.

+### Transient

+> Transient objects are always different; a new instance is provided to every controller and every service.

+A nice example from [Stackoverflow with examples](https://stackoverflow.com/questions/38138100/addtransient-addscoped-and-addsingleton-services-differences) helps a log visually.

+### Scoped

+>Scoped objects are the same within a request, but different across different requests.

+### Singleton

+>Singleton objects are the same for every object and every request.

+There are some interesting situations where if you have a parent service that has transient dependencies; the transient dependencies will not be different.
+A better [example is detailed here](https://dotnetcoretutorials.com/2017/03/25/net-core-dependency-injection-lifetimes-explained/).

 ## Miscellaneous Encyclopedia

 ### Domain Objects

 Objects from the business specific area that represent something meaningful to the domain expert.
 Domain objects are mostly represented by entities and value objects.
-Generaly speaking, most objects that live in domain layer contribute to the model and are domain objects.
+Generally speaking, most objects that live in domain layer contribute to the model and are domain objects.

-For example, in most cases, domain objects do not include things like logging, formatting, serialisation, encryption etc - unless you are specifically building a product to log, serialise, format or encrypt respectively.
+For example, in most cases, domain objects do not include things like logging, formatting, serialization, encryption etc - unless you are specifically building a product to log, serialize, format or encrypt respectively.

 ### POCO